 You can pay your Council Tax over ten months: pay now

 A full Council Tax bill is based upon two adults living in a domestic property.
 Some people are 'disregarded' or not counted as adults for Council Tax purposes (for example if they are full time students.)
-For more details of Council Tax discounts and exemptions visit: Discounts and exemptions
+For more details of Council Tax discounts and exemptions visit: Anglia Revenues Partnership - Reductions and discounts

 If you are having problems meeting the cost of your Council Tax bill, contact us You can choose to spread the cost over 12 months instead of ten.
 Or, if you are on a low income, you could qualify for Council Tax reduction.

-You will need to let the Council know when you move in or out of your house.
-To do this, please visit the online services page of the ARP website, select your authority, then click the ‘Report a change of address’ button.
+You will need to let the council know when you move in or out of your house.
+To do this, please visit the online services page of the Anglia Revenues Partnership website, select your authority, then click the ‘Report a change of address’ button.

-Anglia Revenues Partnership (ARP) administrates and collects Council Tax and business rates for a number of councils including Forest Heath District Council and St Edmundsbury Borough Council.
+Anglia Revenues Partnership (ARP) administrates and collects Council Tax and business rates for a number of councils including West Suffolk Council.